 aloo capsicum or aloo shimla mirch recipe below:

-- 3 or 4 medium capsicum/green bell pepper/shimla mirch
+- 3 to 4 medium capsicum ((green bell pepper, shimla mirch))

-- garam masala powder - ¾ to 1 tsp or as required
+- ¾ to 1 tsp garam masala powder (or add as required)

 - rinse both the veggies.